apple/ml-hypersim/README.md

 ### Running the full pipeline

-To process the first batch of scenes (Volumes 1-9) in the Hypersim dataset, we execute the following pipeline steps.
+To process the first batch of scenes (Volumes 1-9) in the Hypersim Dataset, we execute the following pipeline steps.
 We process subsequent batches by executing these steps repeatedly, substituting the `scene_names` argument as described above.
 See the [`01_marketplace_dataset`](examples/01_marketplace_dataset) tutorial example for more details on each of these pipeline steps.

 _You must substitute your own `dataset_dir_when_rendering` when executing these pipeline steps, and it must be an absolute path.
 You must also substitute your own `dataset_dir` and `downloads_dir`, but these arguments do not need to be absolute paths.
 You must wait until each rendering pass is complete, and all data has finished downloading from the cloud, before proceeding to the next pipeline step._